Xitee1/AD-ThermostatController/README.md

 # AD-ThermostatController

-This app can control thermostats that are manually controllable like the Eurotronic Spirit or Comet.
+This app controls thermostats that are manually controllable like the Eurotronic Spirit or Comet.
 You can specify custom values to define by with temp difference to target how much it should open the valve.